 Drink plenty of water to help flush fluids through the bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra.

-Eat a normal, healthy diet with plenty of fiber.
+Eat a healthy diet with plenty of fiber.
 You may use a stool softener or fiber supplement to help prevent constipation, which can delay the healing process.

 For the first few weeks after surgery, take only the medications your doctor told you to take.